royak47/TL-web/README(EN).md

 ## TeraDL - Terabox File Downloader & Video Streaming

-<div style="text-align:justify; line-height:1.3;"><b>TeraDL</b> adalah platform untuk streaming video atau mengunduh file Terabox secara gratis dan cepat, yang diciptakan agar pengguna tidak perlu menginstall aplikasi Terabox terlebih dahulu, tapi hanya dengan memasukkan url, kemudian file siap diunduh.<br><a href="/README(EN).md">English Version</a></div>
+<div style="text-align:justify; line-height:1.3;"><b>TeraDL</b> is a platform for streaming videos or downloading Terabox files for free and quickly, so that users don't need to install Terabox application, but only by entering the URL, then the file is ready to be downloaded.<br><a href="/README.md">Indonesia Version</a></div>

 <br>